JeromeJGuay/dcs5/README.md

 ## Calibration
+With the cli app, use the `calpt1` and `calpt2` command to set calibration points.
+Then use the calibrate function and follow the instruction from the cli.
-Although the board sends measurements value in mm, a specific offset needs to be added for each stylus.
+Although the board sends measurements value in mm, a specific offset needs to be added to at least one of the 2 stylus.
+We suggest do the calibration with the finger stylus since the magnet of the pen is further away from its tips.
+Calibrating with the pen would result in negative measurements when placing the finger stylus at 0 mm.
+However, the measuring board cannot return values smaller than 0.
 The offsets value are in `dcs5/devices_specifications/dcs5_default_devices_specification.json` files.

 ## Configurations